 The sentence that congregates the flow of thought of the passage or brings the flow of thought to a logical conclusion, is most likely to be the concluding sentence.
 Inferences in all likelihood will be the concluding sentence as it brings the passage to a logical realization.
 Once you identify the opening and concluding sentences, it will help you form a paragraph with the remaining sentences which will leave you with irrelevant sentences.
 But as always, exceptions are there.
 There may be some cases where it becomes quite difficult to find out the openings sentence or concluding sentences.
 In such cases, you have to depend upon the linkages and the connectors.

 3. Identify the Links

 Links are the logical connections between the sentences that maintain the flow of thought of the passage.
 Links act as logical connections between sentences.
 They help in identifying the structure of the paragraph.

 Words like, however, in fact, indeed, moreover, for example, but, etc., signify that a sentence is related to another sentence in some or the other way.
 Moreover, similarly, Indeed, etc., indicate that the same thought is forming the basis of the other sentence whereas the words like but, however, etc, signify contradictory statements.
 For example, signifies an example is provided.
 Some more words like 'thus, hence, as a result, therefore are also used to identify the links.

 If the paragraph revolves around the occurrence of an event, links between sentences can be established in chronological order.
 A paragraph about the ‘World War’ would depict first about WW1 and then about WW2 (obviously in the sequence in which they happened).

 Cause-effect relationships and logical coherence are also used to find out the links between sentences.
 An effect will always follow its cause or a cause will precede its effect.

 5. Spot the correct sequence

-After analyzing the paragraph on the basis of the above-given steps, you will have a rough idea about the logical ordering of the sentences.
+After analyzing the paragraph on the basis of the above-given steps, you will have a rough idea of the logical ordering of the sentences.
 With a little more effort you can spot the correct sequence.
 BINGO!
 The sentence which is left out is your irrelevant statement.